 With the public closely following the details of the "crime of the century," both the prosecution and defense paraded a series of leading psychologists to the witness stand to make their case.
 Darrow gave an impassioned speech as part of his closing remarks, which lasted for a whopping three days and may have helped sway the judge: On September 10, 1924, Leopold and Loeb were spared the death penalty, each receiving a life sentence plus 99 years for the kidnapping and murder.

 Prison and Beyond

-While serving his sentence in Joliet Penitentiary on September 11, 1924, Loeb was viciously attacked and killed by his cellmate, James Day, who claimed Loeb had made sexual advances to him.
+While serving his sentence in a Joliet, Illinois penitentiary, Loeb was viciously attacked and killed in 1936 by his cellmate, James Day, who claimed Loeb had made sexual advances to him.
 Leopold was eventually granted parole in March 1958.
-He fled to Puerto Rico, where he taught mathematics at the University of Puerto Rico, and also published an ornithological book.
-In 1961, he married a widowed American social worker named Trudi de Queveda.
+He fled to Puerto Rico, where he taught mathematics at the University of Puerto Rico and also published an ornithological book.
+In 1961, he married a widowed American social worker named Trudi Feldman.
 On August 30, 1971, Leopold died of a diabetes-related heart attack.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!